About Us

 Expansion and Move

-Portland Indigenous Marketplace continues to grow and moved to a new location in November
+Portland Indigenous Marketplace continues to grow and moves to a new location in the Native Arts and Culture Foundation Center in November 2022

 Our Mission